logo

 4 MIN READ

 When Lorena Ochoa announced her retirement at just 28 years old, she shocked the world with her decision.
 She was in what many would consider her "prime".
-Just shy of 30, playing on tour for less than a decade (2003 to 2010) and having already accumulated 27 career titles, including two majors, and 109 top-10s.
+Just shy of 30, playing on the LPGA Tour for less than a decade (2003 to 2010) and having already accumulated 27 career titles, including two majors, and 109 top-10s.

 But her wins aren't what make her remarkable, those are just the added bonuses.
 Ochoa was and still is one of the most captivating players women's golf has ever seen.
 She was a stone-cold killer, insanely accurate ball-striker and an even better putter—but off the course, her ability to work a room, to influence the energy of a space and leave her mark is what not only puts her in the G.O.A.T. conversation but places her at the top of the list.